Our Organ – Part of our worship & praise!

 Perhaps most exciting, PEACE is planning for a new organ that could, in the future, accommodate real pipes.
 As good as digital sound can be, it misses some of the qualities of a real instrument.
 Real pipes issue a “shushing” sound as stops open and close, and air moves through the valves, Walt Strony explains.

-Memorial Organ Fund
+PEACE Organ Fund

 At PEACE, we dedicate our new organ to the glory of God.
 Through it, we also remember the music ministry of Paul Perry.